raphaelsty/M5-Forecasting-Accuracy/README.md

 #### Kaggle

 The M5-Forecasting-Accuracy kaggle competition uses the weighted root mean squared scaled error (WRMSSE) to measure model performance.
 My models gave me a score of ``0.88113``.
 The maintainability and interpretability of my solution takes precedence over its competitiveness.
-L'écart entre

 --